Here's why brands are boycotting Facebook advertising

 As conversations around misinformation grew stronger amid anti-racism protests around the world, Facebook has faced criticism, even from its own employees.

-The social media platform was called out after CEO Mark Zuckerberg refused to fact-check a series of tweets posted by United States President Donald Trump.
+The social media platform was called out after CEO Mark Zuckerberg refused to fact-check a series of posts posted by United States President Donald Trump.

 Zuckerberg had said that social media platforms should not be "arbiters of truth."